 Your customer wants to know exactly what they are getting for their money.

 People will still have doubts no matter how good your story or product is.

 You need other people to confirm what you’re saying is true.

-And, you should also include a mini-story on how that expert discovered your product.
+And you should also include a mini-story on how that expert discovered your product.

 6. What happens if they don’t act now?

+You should give good reasons they have to act now.
 If your prospect puts your letter aside, thinking they will get the product later, your offer is probably doomed.

 7. Include a money-back guarantee